shareef945/nest-microservoce-template/README.md

-# Munchies Backend Services
+# Nest Microservice Template

-Munchies is a comprehensive food services provider, specializing in catering services for university food courts.
-This repository contains the backend services for the Munchies application, which includes a payment microservice, notifications, and analytics.
+This repository contains microservices which includes a payment microservice, notifications, and analytics.

 ## Features